stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Step #1 is to start with the strategy tree and the leadership team.

-We define _the leadership team_ as the top 10 to 15 in the organization - of course, this is fewer for smaller companies.
+We define _the leadership team_ as the top 10 to 15 in the organization - fewer for smaller companies.

-We start with the strategy tree and the leadership team because [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), and _strategy execution rarely meets expectations_.
+We start with the strategy tree and the leadership team because [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people") and _strategy execution rarely meets expectations_.

 ### step #2 - evolve the strategy tree, be agile